 Not Your Typical Desert

 North of Windhoek and inland of the Skeleton Coast, Damaraland’s landscape is one of the lesser visited secret gems of Namibia.
 Flat-topped mountains, wind-cut cliffs, craters, and expansive valleys make for an ephemeral landscape.
 Once an environment flowing with rivers, the Huab, Ugab, Uniab, and Koigab rivers are now scarce and move sparsely through Damaraland.
-While appearing to be an unlivable location, underground water flows through Damaraland allowing for not only desert-adapted animals to thrive but ones large in scale, like elephants and giraffes.
+While appearing to be an unlivable location, underground water flows through Damaraland allowing not only for desert-adapted animals to thrive, but also ones large in scale, like elephants and giraffes.
 The same can be said for plant-life, forming luscious, green patches in the arid landscape.
 Damaraland is one of the very few places in Southern Africa where wildlife can be found outside of National Parks or private reserves that co-exist with rural villagers.

-Skeleton Coast/ Kaokoveld
+Skeleton Coast & Kaokoveld

 Koakoveld is considered one of the harshest environments on the planet.
 However, its description and ominous nickname should not deter you to visit, not in the slightest.
 This is a place dotted with oddities and defies preconceived notions in this extreme environment.
-Where the shoreline hosts an impressive museum of shipwrecks and whalebones, life teems with a massive seal colony navigating through these relics.
-Even though the most reliable source of water derives from Atlantic fog, an array of incredibly adapted wildlife survive from black rhino, elephant, springbok, giraffe, and mountain zebra.
+Where the shoreline hosts an impressive museum of shipwrecks and whale bones, life teems with a massive seal colony navigating through these relics.
+Even though the most reliable source of water derives from Atlantic fog, an array of incredibly adapted wildlife survive, from black rhino, elephant, springbok, giraffe, and mountain zebra.
 You will find this image nowhere else.